CS6003 - Advanced Software Engineering (2023/24)

 |Total study hours||300|

 This module is one of backbone modules of the BEng Software Engineering (top-up) course that is designed for those students who have already obtained a two-year Higher National Diploma (HND), the Association of Computer Professionals (ACP) Advanced Diploma or an International Advanced Diploma (IAD) in Software Engineering, Computing, Computer Studies or other software development-related courses and would like to gain an internationally-recognised degree qualification specialising in building software for various software-based systems.
+The module runs during 30 weeks.
+Assessment includes two pieces of coursework, an in-class tests and an exam.

 To achieve the aim, this module combines: